Set up an Airgapped Opal Environment

 # For GCP, this will look something like

-# ingress.gcp.kubernetes.io/pre-shared-cert: opal-replicated
+# ingress.gcp.kubernetes.io/pre-shared-cert: opal-certificate

-# kubernetes.io/ingress.global-static-ip-name: opal-replicated
+# kubernetes.io/ingress.global-static-ip-name: opal

 # This controls RelayProxy, our replacement service for LaunchDarkly that provides feature flags to your cluster